wolfiestyle/rtk/core/README.md

 - Derivable traits: You can easily create new widgets by deriving most of the required traits.
 It's aimed to be an easy DIY widget toolkit.
 - Automatic event dispatch: event propagation in custom widgets is fully handled by the library using visitors.
+Just derive `Visitor` and it's done.
 - Fully static dispatched: There is no dyn trait used at all.
 Everything is done statically using generics and the visitor pattern.
-If you need variant types, you can derive enum dispatch types.
+If you need dynamic dispatch, you can derive enum dispatch types.
+- Pluggable back-ends: It can work with any backend that accepts the `TopLevel` trait.
+  Application code has no knowledge of the implementation, and can work with any backend without modifications.

 Work in progress.
 It's still on the early brainstorm phase.